lure110/addministration_application/README.md

 # addministration_application
-Simple student registration application using VB.NET
+Simple student registration application using VB.NET and Microsoft Access for RDB